 He seems to have spent the majority of his military career deployed to India where we in all likelihood performed tasks that included both civil and military projects.
 While posted to

 the subcontinent he saw no active service in the field.
 His promotions followed:

-Engledue’s military career was undoubtedly performed with the professionalism and competence expected of officer of engineers not much of his accomplishments are now known
+Engledue’s military career was undoubtedly performed with the professionalism and competence expected of an officer of engineers.
+Not much of his accomplishments are now known

 As recounted in J. F. Bosher’s Vancouver Island in the Empire (2012) Engledue was involved with an 1892 plan to settle hundreds of Scottish fishermen on the island in an attempt to